Scope Proposal & Explainer

 The case for less isolation, and weak proximity

-I have intentionally gone in the other direction, making scope proximity less powerful than specificity in the cascade.
-There is clearly interest in both strong & weak approaches to scope, but I believe encapsulation context can be expanded and improved on for the high-isolation use-cases.
+We have intentionally gone in the other direction, making scope proximity less powerful than specificity in the cascade.
+There is clearly interest in both strong & weak approaches to scope, but we believe encapsulation context can be expanded and improved on for the high-isolation use-cases.
 Meanwhile low-isolation scope has not been addressed.

-By placing scope proximity below/after specificity in the cascade, I am explicitly & intentionally allowing more global styles to flow through, interact with, and even override scoped styles:
+By placing scope proximity below/after specificity in the cascade, We are explicitly & intentionally allowing more global styles to flow through, interact with, and even override scoped styles:

 @scope (aside) {